TRD Skid Plate 5th Gen 4Runner

 5th Gen 4Runner TRD Front Skid Plate

-TRD Skid Plate Part Number & Ordering:
+Part Number & Ordering:

-If you have KDSS (Kinetic Dynamic Suspension System) equipped on your 4Runner, you may want to think twice about purchasing this skid plate.
-There is a huge difference between the regular TRD skid plate and the TRD skid plate that needs to be modified for KDSS.
+If you have KDSS (Kinetic Dynamic Suspension System) equipped, you may want to think twice about purchasing the TRD skid.
+There is a big difference between mounting this skid on an SR5 and mounting one that needs to be modified for KDSS.

-If your 4Runner has KDSS, you will need special modifications done to allow the TRD skid plate to fit.
-With that being said, if you are looking for a 5th Gen 4Runner KDSS Skid Plate, and you are uncomfortable with making modifications, this may not be the best skid plate option for you.
+If you have KDSS, you will need special modifications to allow correct fitment.
+With that being said, if you are looking for a skid plate that is KDSS compatible, and you are uncomfortable with making modifications, this may not be the best option for you.

-Trail 4Runner is equipped with KDSS and the SR5/ Limited is not (2013-2016)
+Trail & TRD Off-Road are equipped with KDSS and the SR5/ Limited is not

-Stock 5th Gen 4Runner Skid Plate (SR5)
+Stock Skid Plate (SR5)

-If you are one of the rare breeds of 4Runner owners with the Trail or Trail premium, odds are you have KDSS in which you will need special modifications in order to mount a TRD skid.
+If you are one of the rare breeds of 4Runner owners with the Trail or the Off-Road, odds are you have KDSS in which you will need special modifications in order to mount a TRD skid.